Congratulations on your admission to the Master of Public Administration program!

 UAccess and Registration

 UAccess is the password-protected service used by the University of Arizona that allows you to manage your personal information and register online.
-You will need your Student Identification (SID) number and assigned Personal Identification Number (PIN) to create a UA NetID.
-Your UA NetID will allow you to access registration and other important resources at The University of Arizona.
-You may create your UA NetID at https://netid.arizona.edu/.
-Once you have established a UA NetID, you can log in to UAccess at http://uaccess.arizona.edu/.
-Begin by navigating to your "Student Center" to review your personal information therein.
+First time University of Arizona students will need their Student Identification (SID) number and assigned Personal Identification Number (PIN) to create a UA NetID.
+Anyone with current or previous University of Arizona affiliation may already have their UA NetID and password established.

 Graduate Registration Requirements

 All graduate students are required to register in 500-level courses and above in order to receive graduate credit.
 To meet the Continuous Enrollment policy, you must register for a minimum of 1 graduate-level unit each major academic semester (ie: Spring and Fall) until degree completion.
 Failure to register every major semester will result in an automatic discontinuation from the program and will require a new application for admission to the Graduate College.